-Optimus Prime: ...It's just an auto parts supply store, Ratchet.
+Optimus Prime: ...It's just an auto supply store, Ratchet.

 Ratchet: You mean they actually sell spare parts on the open market?
 What kind of malfunction would be crass enough to buy this stuff?

-Nature Calls: Let's not forget what happens after Bumblebee tries to use his media player in conjunction with Prowl's hologram projecter to watch a horror movie... and when Prowl crushes Bumblebee's media player...
+- Nature Calls: Let's not forget what happens after Bumblebee tries to use his media player in conjunction with Prowl's hologram projector to watch a horror movie... and when Prowl crushes Bumblebee's media player...

 Optimus: [smirks while continuing to pound the Headmaster, which Sentinel can feel]